-A mortar shell landed meters away away from the forward post with a huge bang.
-A small cloud of dust and smoke marked the spot where it landed with a crater on ground as a more permanent mark.
-Then there were three more impacts in near vicinity.
+A mortar shell landed meters away from the forward post with a huge bang.
+A small cloud of dust and smoke marked the spot where it landed with a crater on the ground.
+Then there were three more impacts in the near vicinity.
 Indian soldiers huddled in the bunker could feel the rumbling earth through their boots.
 The bunker itself was made of 3 feet thick reinforced concrete and could take direct hits from heavier artillery, but not all bunkers were built like this.
-Most were made of stones reinforced with wooden beams, concrete and earth.
-They could withstand most small arms fire and even light mortar hits, but not direct hits of heavy mortars and artillery.
+Most others in the area were made of stones reinforced with wooden beams, concrete and earth.
+They could withstand most small arms fire and even light mortar hits, but no direct hits of heavy artillery.

-Soldiers inside the reinforced bunkers were performing ‘trial by fire’ of the new system on LoC in Poonch sector.
+Soldiers inside the reinforced bunkers were performing ‘trial by fire’ of the new system on LoC in the Poonch sector.
 The trajectory data from the passive electronically scanned array radar mounted on a truck some distance away was being transmitted wirelessly to the ruggedised and portable consoles which displayed data overlaid on a digital 3D map.
-This data was being transmitted to a heavy artillery battery few km away from border in real time.
+This data was being transmitted to a heavy artillery battery a few km away from the border in realtime.

-The artillery battery had just finished deploying it’s brand new Advanced Towed Artillery Gun System (ATAGS) in the gun pits few kms behind the lines.
+The artillery battery had just finished deploying its brand new Advanced Towed Artillery Gun System (ATAGS) in the gun pits a few km behind the lines.
 It was developed in a joint project involving DRDO’s Armament Research and Development Establishment (ARDE), Ordnance Factory Board (OFB) and private companies Bharat Forge Limited, Mahindra Defence Naval System, Tata Power Strategic Engineering Division.

 “How reliable is this information?”
-Colonel Sreejit was reasonably sceptical of claim of the Salim Abdullah, the local smuggler and occasional double agent.
-Even with electrified fence, ongoing sensor upgrades and frequent patrols, stopping infiltrations or exfiltrations by determined people across the rugged LoC was no easy task.
+Colonel Sreejit was reasonably sceptical of the claim of Salim Abdullah, the local smuggler and occasional double agent.
+Even with an electrified fence, ongoing sensor upgrades and frequent patrols, stopping crossings by determined people across the rugged LoC was no easy task.
 There were too many high mountains, rivers, gorges, densely forested areas which made plugging all holes nearly impossible.

 Major Vikrant Dhanoa had caught him and done most of the interrogations.
-He was not completely sure whether to trust him or not and had presented the information to his COl Sreejt, his CO.
+He was not completely sure whether to trust him or not and had presented the information to Colonel Sreejit, his CO.

 “He offered to guide us to the house where the terrorists will arrive tomorrow evening in exchange for his freedom.
 Apart from that, we don’t have any reason to trust him.”

-“Yes, he has actually confirmed Abdullah’s claim.
-He had reported presence of some Pakistani military vehicles near the village last Saturday.
-This is just a temporary summer settlement for labourers who work in farms nearby.
-It’s mostly empty in winters, but will have a few people in houses nearby.
+“Yes, he has confirmed Abdullah’s claim.
+He had reported the presence of some Pakistani military vehicles near the village last Saturday.
+This is just a temporary summer settlement for labourers who work on farms nearby.
+It’s mostly empty in winters but will have a few people in houses nearby.
 There’s no motorable path, only a wooden bridge over the river which connects the settlement to the main road.
-Some bags were carried by porters from the vehicles in general direction of the village.
+Some bags were carried by porters from the vehicles in the general direction of the village.
 He didn’t know exactly where and what was in them.”

-Col Sreejith, stared intently at the map for a minute and marked a few spots.
-“There are only four feasible routes that these terrorists can use to infiltrate in to our sector.”
+Sreejith scanned the map again and marked a few spots.
+“There are only four feasible routes that these terrorists can use to infiltrate into our sector.”

 “He claimed that’s the only one, but I am not trusting him on this.”